Mark Spitz: 1972 Olympics

 At the 1972 Summer Olympics in Munich, Spitz was back to repeat his quest for the six gold medals.
 He did even better, winning seven Olympic gold medals.
 Furthermore, Spitz set a new world record in each of the seven events – 100-meter freestyle (51.22), 200-meter freestyle (1:52.78), 100-meter butterfly (54.27), 200-meter butterfly (2:00.70), 4×100-meter freestyle relay (3:26.42), 4×200-meter freestyle relay (7:35.78), and 4×100-meter medley relay (3:48.16).
 Spitz was originally reluctant to swim the 100-meter freestyle, fearing that he would not win the gold medal.
 Minutes before the race, he confessed on the pool deck to ABC's Donna de Varona, "I know I say I don't want to swim before every event, but this time I'm serious.
 If I swim six and win six, I'll be a hero.
 If I swim seven and win six, I'll be a failure."
 Spitz won by half a stroke in a world-record time of 51.22 seconds.

 Jacket worn by Mark Spitz during the 1972 Summer Olympics.

-Spitz is one of seven Olympians (four of them swimmers) to win nine or more career gold medals: Larisa Latynina, Paavo Nurmi, Carl Lewis, Katie Ledecky, and Caeleb Dressel also have nine; only Michael Phelps has won more, with 23.
+Spitz is one of eight Olympians (four of them swimmers) to win nine or more career gold medals: Larisa Latynina, Paavo Nurmi, Carl Lewis, Katie Ledecky, and Caeleb Dressel also have nine; only Michael Phelps and Johannes Høsflot Klæbo have won more, with 23 and 11 respectively.
 Spitz's record of seven gold medals in a single Olympics was not surpassed until Phelps broke the record at the 2008 Summer Olympics.

 After he had completed his events, Spitz left Munich early as a result of the Munich Massacre, where eleven Israeli athletes were taken hostage and later murdered by Palestinian terrorists.
 Being Jewish himself, there was concern among the Olympic authorities that Spitz would become a likely target for the Palestinians and he was escorted to London for his own safety, briefly with an escort of U.S. Marines.